 The chart above (6.1.1: Global CCP IM (Required) Collateral for ETDs across selected CCPs) provides a summary of the IM required for ETDs across a number of selected CCPs chosen for a global geographical representation.

-Results of backtesting of initial margin (ACL - Achieved Coverage Level) reached 99.69% (on average) across all regions for 2023 Q4.
+Results of backtesting of initial margin (ACL - Achieved Coverage Level) reached 99.80% (on average) across all regions for 2024 Q2, higher than the previous quarter.

 Results of backtesting of initial margin - ACL Disclosure (6.5.3)